Kyriosity/read-write/README+/software/README+/dev-naming.md

 <p dir="rtl"><i>"...In the beginning was the Word"</div></i></p><br/>

 Naming is the most **meaningful**, **underrated**, and **neglected** activity in the realm of software.
 It's seen as granted when smoothly guides through the design and makes coding intuitive.
-CONTRARY, When names are confusing, bulky, redundant, or ambiguous - impeded comprehension and efforts are addressed to something else (complexity, legacy, learning curve, platform, and uniqueness).

-Contrary, wading through the thorns of `Helpers`, `Service`, `Utils`, `Make()`, baobabs of bulky names, mirrors of ambiguity a developer will curse complexity, learning curve, platform, and else but not the naming.
+Contrary, wading through the thorns of poorly named code a developer will curse complexity, learning curve, technologies, and fate but not the naming.

 ## Practice

-❎ False: Naming as usual as a derivative of development,
+:x: Usual: Naming as a derivative of development, which spawns `Helpers`, `Utils`, `Service.Do(descr)`

-✔️ True: The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.
+✔️ ✅ True: The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.
 This expense will pay off with *lingua franca* throughout the team and project, and ...
 <details>
   <summary>... <b>Derived benefits</b></summary>